Castillejos: History

 Castillejos was established in 1743 by Tagalog settler families who migrated from Bataan.

+Third Republic

+On November 3, 1962, Mayor Dominador Bundang and nearly 3,000 other Nacionalista officials in Zambales joined the Liberal Party, aligning themselves with the Macapagal administration.

+Contemporary era

 On April 22, 2019, a strong magnitude 6.1 earthquake occurred at 5:11 pm local time (UTC+08:00) according to PHIVOLCS.

 Geography

-Castillejos is located between San Antonio, Subic, and San Marcelino.
+Castillejos is located on the Olongapo–Bugallon Road between San Antonio, Subic, and San Marcelino.
 It is 57 km from Iba, 21 km from Olongapo, and 147 km from Manila.

 Barangays

 Castillejos is politically subdivided into 14 barangays, as indicated below.
 Each barangay consists of puroks and some have sitios.